 Theme Class number of times Description

 Mechanics 2 Detailed schedule will be annouced later.

 Materials 2

 Thermodynamics 2

 Fluid dynamics 2

 Control 2

 Design 2

 Microengineering 2

-Examination/Feedback x 1
+Examination/Feedback 1

-[Additional Information] This class will be given every two years; Not given in 2015.
+[ Additional Information ] This class will be given every two years; Not given in 2015.

-Advanced Modern Science and Technology (English lecture) 現代科学技術特論(英語科目)

-[Code] 10K005 [Course Year] [Term] 2nd term [Class day & Period] Thu 5th [Location] A2-306 [Credits] 2(Semester system), 1.5(Modified quarter system) [Restriction] No Restriction [Lecture Form(s)] Relay Lecture [Language] English [Instructor]
+[Code] 10K005 [Course Year] Master and Doctor Course [Term] [Class day & Period] Thu 5th [Location] A2-306 [Credits] 2(Semester s tem) 【Restriction】 No Restriction --- -----------------------------------

+[ Lecture Form(s) ] Relay Lecture [ Language ] English

+[Instructor] GL Edu.
+Center, J. Assoc.
+Prof., Ryosuke Matsumoto Related professors

-【Course Description】Engineering/Engineers have been expected to fulfill key roles among social issues and others, such as energy, environment and resource.
+Course Description 1 Engineering/Engineers have been expected to fulfill key roles among social issues and others, such as energy, environment and resource.
 This class introduces cutting edge science and technologies from their backgrounds, research and development, to problems for the practical applications.
-In addition to the understanding of each technology, the attendances learn the importance for engineers to have multidisciplinary mind and understand the significance of engineering to realize sustainable development.
-Group discussions will be done for further understanding of the topics of the course. 【Grading】Please go to KULASIS Web site.
-You can find an attachment file, "通知版: 2015 現代科学技術持論講義概要", where the term Credit will tell you the requirement. 【Course Goals】
+In addition to the understanding of each technology, the attendances learn the importance for engineers to have multidisciplinary mind and understanding of the topics of the course.